Second-Hand-Friends/ebayKleinanzeigen/README.md

 ## Installation Guide (Windows)

+1. Install Chrome for Windows
-1. Download and install Python 3 for Windows from <https://www.python.org/downloads/>
+2. Install Python 3 with the Windows 10 App Store
-2. create a `ebayKleinanzeigen` directory somewhere you want
+3. create a `ebayKleinanzeigen` directory somewhere you want
-3. move to Python script installation directory and install some requirements

-    ```bat
-    cd C:\Users\ulrik\AppData\Local\Programs\Python\Python39\Scripts
-    pip install selenium
-    ```

-4. download and extract the Gecko Driver for windows from <https://github.com/mozilla/geckodriver/releases> and place it in the ebayKleinanzeigen directory
+4. download chrome driver https://chromedriver.storage.googleapis.com/90.0.4430.24/chromedriver_win32.zip and unzip in ebayKleinanzeigen directory
 5. download the ebayKleinanzeigen app from git and extract it to the ebayKleinanzeigen directory
 6. configure the app
    * go to the ebayKleinanzeigen directory